 Grieving has brought new people into my life; some good, some bad.
 I've witnessed the difference between grief and guilt and what it can do to a person.

 Grieving is healing.
 Every day is another hard step without Charlie but I know that I'm capable of making it now.
 He will always be my first choice and my missing piece.
 He will never be replaced or pushed aside for anyone or anything.
-I'll always be Charlie's wife; the one he chose to share his life with and I will always carry him with me.
+I'll always be Charlie's wife and his widow; the one he chose to share his life with and I will always carry him with me.
 I can't change the fact that he's gone and I can't trade places with him no matter how bad I want to some days.
 What I can change is how I choose to live from now forward because I know that's what he wants for me.
 It's what he wants for the five children he hugged so tight before bed.

 I've learned that grief can steal ALL the happiness you have left inside if you let it.
 I've learned to cry, be angry, hurt, lost, and feel defeated but I don't stay in those places too long.
 It's a constant battle but I'm doing it.
 I'm doing it for me and I'm doing it for Charlie.

 To honor Charlie and what he taught me in life, I will do my best to be happy for him and for me.
 I will love the babies we raised and hug them extra tight for him.
 I will push myself to get up on the days I don't want to and I will let myself say I'm not okay on the days I can't handle.

 As for being a LEO's wife, we are made differently.
 We are a different kind of tough, smart, and self-sufficient.
 We learn to fix things when they break, hold down the fort when they are gone, vacation alone, celebrate holidays alone, eat alone, sleep alone, and make decisions alone because duty calls and the helpless need them too.
 We agree to share them with those who hate them and we don't talk about that part...ever.